monarch-initiative/monarch-ingest/docs/Sources/Dictybase.md

 ### Gene Information

-Dictybase genes in the Gene to Phenotype ingest (below) are either directly identified from their gene identifier, or mapped indirectly from the Dictybase (identifier, names and synonyms mappings)[http://dictybase.org/Downloads/gene_information.html] , with synonyms being populated as available (note: associated mappings of gene product information are not captured at this time).
+Dictybase genes in the Gene to Phenotype ingest (below) are either directly identified from their gene identifier, or mapped indirectly from the [Dictybase identifier, names and synonyms mappings](http://dictybase.org/Downloads/gene_information.html), with synonyms being populated as available (Note: full gene product information is not captured at this time).

 ### Gene to Phenotype